The First Amendment and Public Speech on Campus

 A vital part of your position as a teacher at Colorado State University is your freedom of expression and inquiry, or academic freedom.

 Your right to explore controversial topics.
-In your classroom, this means that you have the right to explore topics, perspectives, ideas, and views according to your professional judgement about appropriate content, regardless of the philosophies of the institution or of your colleagues.
+In your classroom, this means that you have the right to explore topics, perspectives, ideas, and views according to your professional judgment about appropriate content, regardless of the philosophies of the institution or of your colleagues.
 The Faculty Manual affirms that instructors are, “entitled to learn and to teach in the classroom what scholarship suggests is the truth in their particular field of expertise.”

 Things to know about academic freedom: